The expansion of early learning and childcare has been delayed due to the COVID-19 pandemic.

 Three new early years centres: Bearsden EYC in Bearsden, Lairdsland EYC in Kirkintilloch and Oakburn EYC in Milngavie.
 The current Killermont EYC is being extended to provide additional spaces.

 Funded Provider Early Years Centres and Childminders

 Work in partnership with providers in the private, voluntary and independent sector – including childminders.
 During December 2019 and January 2020, providers will tender to deliver the funded provision for up to four years, from August 2020 to July 2024.
 If successful, the provider will be entered onto the Funded Provider of Early Learning and Childcare Framework with the Council.
 Details of funded providers will be updated on the Council’s website: If a provider, for whatever reason, is no longer on the framework, parents of children who have their funded provision with the funded provider will be informed and provided with advice and support on the options available to them.
 In this instance, parents should contact the funded provider directly for more information or the Early Years team on 0300 1234510.

-Your child can also receive funded early learning and childcare if they have turned 2 and you get one of these benefits:
+Your child can also receive 1140 hours of funded early learning and childcare if they have turned two or are aged three or four and you get one of these benefits:

 - Income Support (IS)